jon-hanson/parsecj/README.md

 ```

 The correspondence between the production rules of the simple expression language and the above set of parsers should be apparent.

+## JSON Parser

+For a more "real world" example the test sub-directory contains a full implementation of JSON parser - see the [Grammar class](https://github.com/jon-hanson/parsecj/blob/master/src/test/java/org/javafp/parsecj/json/Grammar.java) for the parser.
+The entire grammar is encapsulated in a single class, which, including imports and blank lines, is only 124 lines of code.

 **Notes**
 * The expression language is recursive - `expr` refers to `binOpExpr`, which in turn refers to `expr`.
 Since Java doesn't allow us to define a mutually recursive set of variables, we have to break the circularity by making the `expr` parser a `Parser.Ref`, which gets declared at the beginning and initialised at the end. `Ref` implements the `Parser` interface, hence it can be used as a parser.